-The Tax Authorities have sent Tax Assessment and Fine Resolutions to the Bank, which are related to non-domiciled income tax for the periods 2008 and 2011 and related to Essalud contributions for the periods 2011 and 2012, which are being appealed.
+The Tax Authorities have sent Tax Assessment and Fine Resolutions to the Bank, which are related to non-domiciled income tax for the periods 2008 and 2011 The 2011 non-domiciled IR process is concluded, and the 2008 non-domiciled IR is in litigation in the judicial authorities.
+And related to Essalud contributions for the periods 2011 and 2012, which are being appealed.

 Concerning CrediScotia, the Tax Authorities have completed the audits for fiscal years 2008 to 2011 and 2020, issuing Tax Assessment and Fine Resolutions on the determination of income tax for such years, which were challenged by CrediScotia.
 For the years 2008 to 2011, the values were challenged.
-The years 2008 and 2009 had results before the Tax Court and are currently defendants and 2011 in the Tax Court.
+The years 2008 and 2009 had results before the Tax Court and are currently.
+The 2010 and 2011 were resolved in the Tax Court and liquidation is currently being discussed in the courts.
 For the year 2020 the values were compensated and later the claim will be presented.

 Concerning the CRAC, it was audited by the Tax Authorities in 2012.
 The CRAC filed an appeal in 2017, which was resolved by the Tax Court.
 Currently, is sued before the Judiciary.
 In 2016, the Tax Authorities concluded the tax assessment of year 2013 and did not generate any significant contingencies.
 In 2020, the Tax Authorities concluded the tax assessment of year 2014 and did not generate any significant contingencies.
 To date, recovery of tax losses is pending before the Judiciary.
 In 2022, the Tax Authorities concluded the process of auditing the Income Tax of the period 2019, issuing Tax Assessment and Fine Resolution which were paid under protest.
 In 2023, the Tax Authorities concluded the process of auditing the Income Tax of the period 2020, issuing Tax Assessment and Fine Resolution which were paid under protest.

 The Tax Authorities conducted a partial audit to the SCI corresponding to the year 2016.
 Currently, this case is in judicial authority.
 Also, the Tax Authorities conducted a partial audit to the SCI corresponding to the year 2017.
-Currently, The process is discussed in the tax administration.
+Currently, The process is discussed in the Tax Court.
+Likewise, the refund of fines for the year 2010 is in the Constitutional Court.
 As of the date of this report, the Tax Authorities has begun the review of the corporate income tax for the fiscal year 2021.